-(1) Axiom Advisors, a Issuer owned equally by L. Evan Baergen and Dwight Martin, owns 5,000,000 shares of the Corporation.
-In addition, L. Evan Baergen and Dwight Martin directly own 50 shares each and indirectly, there are an additional 2,000 shares owned by related persons.
+(1) Axiom Advisors, a company controlled equally by L. Evan Baergen and Dwight Martin, owns 5,000,000 shares of the Corporation.
+In addition, L. Evan Baergen and Dwight Martin each own 50 shares directly and 1,000 shares indirectly (owned by related persons).

-As a group, the directors and executive officers beneficially own, or control or direct, directly or indirectly, a total of 5,606,100 Common Shares, representing 87.2% of the Common Shares outstanding.
+As a group, the directors and executive officers beneficially own, or control or direct, directly or indirectly, a total of 5,604,100 Common Shares, representing 86.6% of the Common Shares outstanding.
 The directors are elected annually and, unless re-elected, will retire from office at the end of the next annual general meeting of shareholders.